 Whey is one of the two major proteins found in cow’s milk, the other being casein.
 About 20 percent of milk protein is whey.
 Whey is considered superior to most other protein sources because of its digestibility, bio-availability (the ease with which the body uses it), and high concentrations of such proven muscle-builders as branch-chain amino acids and glutamine.
 From a practical point of view, it mixes more easily than others and doesn’t seem to cause the bloating and gastrointestinal discomfort that other protein sources are known for.

 These terms refer to different methods of processing fat and lactose content, amino acid profiles, and the ability to preserve glutamine residues.
 Compared to milk protein, which is a combination of whey and casein, pure whey casein is more rapidly absorbed by the body.
 Whey is high in the BCAA leucine, which makes it especially good before and after your workout.

 Whey protein does more than build muscle.
 It also helps to regulate the storage of carbs and fats.
 In this way, it acts to assist in the loss of body fat.
 The amino acids from whey are converted into blood sugar in the liver, acting as an appetite suppressant and as great egal anabolic supplements.

 Taking whey protein in shake form within twenty minutes of working out is the most effective way to fast track amino acids to your muscle tissue.
 This will provide the building material that the cells need to repair and regrow.

 Branch Chain Amino Acids

-Amino acids are the the building blocks of protein and muscle tissue.
-Consuming amino acids instead of protein seems to make sense because they are already in digested form.
+Amino acids, mainly consumed as anabolic steroid supplements are the building blocks of protein and muscle tissue.
+Consuming amino acids instead of protein seems to make sense because they are already in a digested form.
 As a result, they place less stress on your liver and kidneys.
 Amino acids are directly absorbed into the bloodstream.

 The most anabolic of the amino acids are the branch chain amino acids.